 - a.
+RL.102.
 The residence hall office must be informed of the telephone number and must be kept updated of changes to the number. - b.
+RL.103.
 Students may not use cell phones after lights out.
 During study hours, cell phones should only be used for work-related calls. - c.
-Cell phones and other electronic listening devices (including, but not limited to IPODs, CD players, MP3 players) and pagers must be muted or in the off position during special activities, convocations, or whenever requested by an MSMS adult supervisor.
+RL.104.
+Electronic listening devices must be muted or in the off position during special activities, convocations, or whenever requested by an MSMS adult supervisor.
 Cell phone use is permitted in classrooms if the student has the permission of the teacher to use the cell phone for academic purposes.